MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

     }, nullptr);
 }
 ```

+A challange in project was this:
+We forgot to remove the RTP header and the heared voice was incomprehensible and noisy for both of use.

 The `sendTrack` method handles the process of sending an audio track to a peer connection.
 It constructs an RTP packet by adding a properly formatted header and the audio data.
 It then sends the packet over the WebRTC connection, ensuring the data is transmitted to the intended peer.
 - RTP Header Construction: